Xerox563/Spicey-Food/README.md

-# MealMania 🍽️
+# Spicy-Food 🌶️🍽️

-Welcome to **MealMania**!
-MealMania is a modern and intuitive food ordering app that connects users with a variety of local restaurants and eateries.
-With a user-friendly interface and a seamless ordering process, MealMania offers features like meal count, personalized recommendations, and secure payment options to enhance your dining experience. 🥳
+Welcome to **Spicy-Food**!
+Spicy-Food is a modern and intuitive food ordering app that connects users with a variety of local restaurants and eateries.
+With a user-friendly interface and a seamless ordering process, Spicy-Food offers features like meal count, personalized recommendations, and secure payment options to enhance your dining experience. 🥳

 ## Key Features 🌟